infosec-ucalgary/magpieCTF-2021/challenges/README.md

 4. `docker run -p 8080:80 latex`
 5. Go to `http://localhost:8080` in a web browser to connect!

-Note: All dynamic challenges in the binary exploitation category need to be run with the `--priviledged` flag.
+Note: All dynamic challenges in the binary exploitation category need to be run with the `--privileged` flag.
-* `docker run --priviledged -p 31337:31337 foobar`
+* `docker run --privileged -p 31337:31337 foobar`

 ### Internal Ports